--Mix yeast into warm water to allow to activate.
+-Mix yeast along with sugar and salt into warm water to allow it to activate.

--While the yeast is forming mix 2 cups of flour, sugar, salt and baking powder.
+-While the yeast is forming add 2 cups of flour and baking powder to a mixing bowl.

--Once the dry ingredients are mixed pour in the warm water yeast mixture along with the milk.
+-Once the dry ingredients are mixed, pour in the warm water yeast mixture.

--Now let it sit for 10 minutes on your counter, covered.
+-Now mix and let it sit for 10 minutes on your counter, covered.
 (It will be a runny batter, don't worry)

 -After about 10 minutes you will notice bubbles in your batter, this ensures the yeast is working.

--Add the remaining 3 cups of flour and 1/2 cup oil and give it a mix.
+-Add the remaining 3 cups of flour, milk powder and 1/2 cup oil and give it a mix.